 Docker Export and Migration

-This article mainly introduces the operation methods of Docker migration and backup, as well as the difference between docker save and docker export.
+This article mainly introduces the operation methods of Docker migration and backup, and the difference between docker save and docker export.

 1 docker save

-saves all layers of a Docker image to a tar file, as shown in the following commands:
+docker save saves all layers of a Docker image into a tar file, with the command as follows:

 |